Innovative Urban Housing Solutions

 Alternative Fuel And Other Housing Essentials

 In Syria, 6,765 persons received waterproof floor matting for tents and 5,222 Syrians received alternative heating fuel within Syria.
 480 civilians evacuated from Eastern Aleppo received mattresses, heaters, blankets, and insulation.

 Credit: RPI’s partner Olive Branch delivering dried olive pulp as environmentally friendly fuel to IDPs in Syria

 Credit: RPI.
 A Syrian family supported by our housing rental program through the Ulfah House Initiative in Gaziantep, Turkey

-Credit: RPI’s partner Olive Branch distributing winterization kids to civilian evacuees from Eastern Aleppo, Syria
+Credit: RPI’s partner Olive Branch distributing winterization kits to civilian evacuees from Eastern Aleppo, Syria